geoffreyvanwyk/phel-lang.org/content/documentation/php-interop.md

 weight = 14
 +++

-## Calling PHP functions
+## Calling PHP Functions

-PHP comes with huge set of functions that can be called from Phel by just adding a `php/` prefix to the function name.
+PHP comes with a huge set of functions that can be called from Phel by just adding a `php/` prefix to the function name.

 ```phel
 (php/strlen "test") # Calls PHP's strlen function and evaluates to 4
 (php/date "l") # Evaluates to something like "Monday"
 ```

-## PHP class instantiation
+## PHP Class Instantiation

 ```phel
 (php/new expr args*)